Registration for the 2017 Cardinal Camps (September 1 - 4, 2017) will be available in the Winter.

-All wilderness camps take place in the scenic Northwoods of Wisconsin at HoneyRock Camp.
-This remote location provides the perfect backdrop to connect, reflect and transition to college while making great memories with new classmates, faculty and staff.
+Wilderness camps take place in the scenic Northwoods of Wisconsin or the majestic terrain of southwest Utah.
+These remote locations provide the perfect backdrop to connect, reflect and transition to college while making great memories with new classmates, faculty and staff.
 Enjoy an adventure in the great outdoors while being challenged to sharpen your character, teamwork and leadership.

 Explore the great Northwoods with a backpack, a tent, and a group of new friends while discussing the journey ahead of you in life.
 If you can tame the wilderness on this three-day hike, you’ll be more than ready for your college expedition.
 All levels of experience (or lack thereof) welcome.

-Led by Kevin McCarthy, assistant dean of students
+Led by Kevin McCarthy, associate dean of students

-Chart your course as a future leader through “amazing-race” style outdoor challenges, competitions and reflective discussions.
+Chart your course as a future leader through outdoor challenges, team competitions, recreational sports and reflective discussions.
 Nature-lovers, sports enthusiasts, and adventure-seekers wanted.